Rintatolimod: Status around the world as of 2022

 Although Ampligen was initially cleared for use in Canada in 1997, and obtained orphan drug status for treatment of CFS in the European Union in 2000, it is approved for use only in Argentina.
-Its status in Canada, per later information, is as a Special Access Program, via the My Tomorrows program set up in Amsterdam.
+Its status in Canada, is as a Special Access Program, via the My Tomorrows program set up in Amsterdam.
 It is so far without FDA approval, and is classed as experimental in the United States.

 It was approved for use in Argentina and will soon be ready for commercial sales.
-Interest rise in that country after increases in the number of ME/CFS cases after its SARS epidemic in 2002–2003, and it anticipates a similar rise in ME/CFS cases from SARS-CoV-2.
+Interest rose in that country after an increase in the number of ME/CFS cases following its SARS epidemic in 2002–2003.
+Argentina anticipates a similar rise in ME/CFS cases from SARS-CoV-2.

 In 2007, Hemispherx filed a new drug application with the U.S. Food and Drug Administration (FDA) to market and sell rintatolimod for the treatment of CFS, but this was rejected in December 2009, because the FDA concluded that the two randomized controlled trials "did not provide credible evidence of efficacy" and "because of clinical, statistical, clinical pharmacology, nonclinical, product quality, and facilities inspection deficiencies."
 The FDA requested Hemispherx conduct at least one additional controlled trial to demonstrate efficacy in treating CFS.

 In August 2012, Hemispherx submitted further analyses of the original clinical trial data to FDA, but did not submit additional trials for review.
 Four months later, a committee of the FDA voted 8–5 against approval for rintatolimod, again citing insufficient data.

 Work continues on the drug, and there has been no approval by the US FDA, as of May 2021.
 There is open-label use in the US, under Dr. Dan Peterson in Nevada.